-Learr ning Outcomes Relevant modules A5.1 Analyse the legal and regulatory frameworks and systems impacting on the design, construction and occupancy of buildings.
-LAW5PRL BSU5PCO DES5DES BCU5CON A5.2 Distinguish the theories and principles used in construction, relevant to building control practice.
-BCU5CON CON5TE3 A5.3 Appraise the requirements of building control in different circumstances.
-BSU5PCO DES5DES BCU5CON A5.4 Evaluate the effects of sustainable approaches upon the built environment and construction industry.
-BSU5PCO BCU5CON CON5TE3 A5.5 Examine the principles of building technologies and appraise their application in different circumstances.
-DES5DES BCU5CON CON5TE3 A5.6 Appraise buildings in relation to inclusivity and relevant legislation and appreciate the wider aim of society living in dignity with equality.
-BSU5PCO DES5DES BCU5CON
+Learr ning Outcomes Relevant modules A5.1 Analyse the legal and regulatory frameworks and systems impacting on the design, construction, and occupancy of buildings.
+CON5TE2 DES5DES BCU5CON RET5COP A5.2 Distinguish the theories and principles used in construction, relevant to building control practice.
+BCU5CON CON5TE2 A5.3 Appraise the requirements of building control in different circumstances.
+BSU5BPC DES5DES BCU5CON A5.4 Evaluate the effects of sustainable approaches upon the built environment and construction industry.
+BCU5CON CON5TE2 RET5COP A5.5 Appraise buildings in relation to inclusivity and relevant legislation and appreciate the wider aim of society living in dignity with equality.
+DES5DES BCU5CON